What Is Erectile Dysfunction? Here’s the No Judgement Guide

 What is a Normal Erection?

 Before jumping to erectile dysfunction, let us first understand how an erection occurs and what a normal erection is.
 Our penis contains small compartments throughout its length.
 An erection happens when the penis’s compartments fills with blood and becomes firm.
+So, where does the blood come from?
 This usually starts when you’re sexually aroused by touch, thoughts, or feelings.
+And because of this the blood pressure increases resulting in filling the empty compartments of penis and making it erect.

 A normal erection means your blood flow, hormones, and nerves are working well.
 Erections can happen during sex, while thinking about sex, or even while you’re asleep.